RajivBiswas/Microcontroller-Dev/ADCReadInterrupts/README.md

 TI MSP430GXX platform.
 But since the ADC value would be in 10-bit, 1023 Max, hence we need to consider only 10 bits from the Least significant Bit.
 Thus, two unsigned byte variables val1 & val2 are considered here. \
-val2 - stores the least 8-bits of the ADC Sample \
+val2 - stores the least 8-bits of the 10-Bit ADC Sample \
-val1 - stores the last 2-bits of the ADC Sample
+val1 - stores the most significant 2-bits of the 10-Bit ADC Sample

 The ADC Channel that has been configured here is ADC Channel, A5, P1.5
 ```